keithy/mylor/lighthouse/docs/lighthouse-architecture.md

 ### Environment-Aware
 - Dynamic harbour naming from GITHUB_REPOSITORY
 - Symbolic resolution allows template reuse
-- Runtime environment drives configuration
+- Runtime environment drives configurationAll pipelines follow a 4-level hierarchy, the schema for 3 of these levels may be customised by *the Navy* configuring each harbour: